$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Numerical studies

-We also compare the debiased Lasso with the multiple splitting method for multiple testing, where we want to control the familywise error rate (FWER), i.e., the probability of at least one false discovery, under $5\%$ level.
+We also compare the debiased Lasso with the multiple splitting method for multiple testing, where we want to control the family-wise error rate (FWER), i.e., the probability of at least one false discovery, under $5\%$ level.
 The $p$-values provided by the debiased Lasso are adjusted by a Bonferroni correction.
 The FWER is the proportion of $200$ simulations where at least one false discovery is reported.
 The power is calculated by taking the average of the proportion of correctly rejected null hypotheses on the signals over $200$ simulations, which is motivated by \cite{van2014asymptotically}.
 The results are summarized in Table \ref{table: model 1 multiple testing}.
 Due to the Bonferroni correction, the debiased Lasso is too conservative in terms of the FWER control, hence does not have immense power.
-On the other hand, the multiple splitting method fails to control the FWER under $5\%$ when $n=100$, but it controls the FWER successfully when $n=200$ and $400$ with more considerable statistical power than the debiased Lasso.
+On the other hand, the multiple splitting method successfully controls the FWER with considerably higher statistical power than the debiased Lasso.

+In Section \ref{subsubsec: numerical model 5} of the appendix, we explore a variant of Model 1 where the signal strength is stronger than the original model.
+We observe a substantial increase in the power of the debiased Lasso, especially in the context of multiple testing.
+It is not surprising that the power may be low when the sample size $n$ is small, which implies that some weak signals may be missed.
+In the literature on Lasso theory for variable selection consistency (e.g., \cite{zhao2006model, wainwright2009sharp}), the signal strength $\min_{j \in S}|\beta^*_j|$ is typically required to be larger than a polynomial function of the penalty parameter $\lambda$, which usually decreases as $n$ grows.
+As one reviewer noted, missing important variables can be costly in some applications, especially when $\ell_1$-penalized multinomial regression is used for preliminary variable screening.
+In practice, using smaller $\lambda$ values can help avoid missing weak signals.

+Finally, we present the QQ plot of sample quantiles of $z$-values $\Big\{\frac{\sqrt{n}(\widehat{b}_j - \beta^*_j)}{\widehat{\bTheta}_j^\top \hSigma \widehat{\bTheta}_j}\Big\}_{j=1}^{(K-1)p}$ and the histogram of $z$-values in Figure \ref{fig: qq-hist}.
+It is evident that the sample quantiles of $z$ values approximately align with the quantiles of the standard normal distribution, and the histogram fits well with the standard normal density.
+We also plot the empirical CDF of computed $p$-values (restricted to zero entries of $\bbeta^*$), in Figure \ref{fig: pvalue-diag}.
+We can see that the computed $p$-values are approximately uniformly distributed on $[0, 1]$.
+These empirical diagnostic results align with our theoretical findings.